google/pdl/doc/java-generated-code-guide.md

 ## Enums

-Enums also map to Java inheritence.
+Enums also map to a Java inheritence heirarchy.
 Each enum generates an abstract class with a static `void from<T>(<T>)` and instance `<T> to<T>()` where `<T>` is the smallest integral Java type that fits the enum's width.
 The enum has inner subclasses for each tag.
 Single-valued tags have singletons that shadow their class definitions while range and default tags have a constructor.
 Enum classes override `hashCode`, `equals`, and `toString` as expected.

 ```
 enum MyEnum : 7 {